OCI Data Integration, REST APIs and and sFTP

 Create REST Task

-The REST Task in OCI Data Integration allows users to integrate endless REST based functions; method type headers, request payload and authentication mechanisms can be defined.
+The REST Task in OCI Data Integration allows users to integrate endless REST based functions; method type headers, request payload and authentication mechanisms can be defined (see this section on REST Task authentication).

 The blog below provides an example SFTP functionality via an OCI Function and executed via REST from OCI Data Integration.